top of page

 WHAT ARE SYMPTOMS OF OBSTRUCTIVE SLEEP APNEA?

 The most common symptom of sleep apnea is snoring.
 However, not everyone who snores has sleep apnea.
-Snoring is likely to be a sign of sleep apnea when it is followed by silent breathing pauses and choking or gasping sounds.
-People with sleep apnea often have daytime sleepiness or fatigue.
+Snoring is likely to be a symptom when it is followed by silent breathing pauses and choking or gasping sounds.

 • Loud or frequent snoring